peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithPrecisionInBits(
         bool isPrecisionBits);

-Copies this EContext and sets the copy's "IsPrecisionInBits" property to the given value.
+Copies this EContext and sets the copy's "IsPrecisionInBits" property to the specified value.

 <b>Parameters:</b>